meteor/meteor/content/structure.md

     client/
       routes.js - respond to all routes in the app server/
-      fixtures.js - pre-fill the database if loaded empty api/
+      fixtures.js - pre-fill the database if it's empty on startup api/
-    lists/ - as an example
+    lists/ - a unit of domain logic server/
-      server/
         publications.js -- all list-related publications
         publications.tests.js -- tests for the list publications